An important class of distributions or density curves in statistics is the normal distribution.

 the data will lie within 3s of the mean m .
 We can use the

-68-95-99.7 rule as a means to check "how normal" the precipitation data is for Reading.
+68-95-99.7 rule as a means to check "how normal" the precipitation data are for Reading.
 This is

 a good student exercise.
 We can also use properties of the normal distribution to answer a question such